NefastoAram/PhoeNix/README.md

 ## Usage
 - Access the web interface at `http://<server-IP>:5000` from any browser.
-- View hardware metrics and system info in real time.
+- View hardware metrics and system info in real time from your device in kiosk mode

 ## Structure
    - `server/phoenix_server.py`: Flask backend/API for hardware metrics